-The scheme is intended to come into force in May 2022.
-Insurance policies issued before this date will remain in effect until expiry.
+In relation to non-visitors, insurance policies issued before May 2022 will remain in effect until expiry.
 There is a question mark as to whether this transition phase will apply to policies issued by non-registered insurers.
 It is also not yet clear whether there will be universal application of the scheme, or whether it will be rolled out in phases.

 The scheme does not presently contemplate mandatory insurance requirements for Qatari Nationals.
 In Saudi Arabia, Nationals are required to have private medical insurance, whereas in Dubai and Abu Dhabi it is not mandated, and the government operates various self-funded schemes to cover costs of the UAE National population’s healthcare.

 It is not only the insurance market that will need to prepare itself for the rollout of the new scheme.
 Employers and sponsors will need to acquaint themselves with the requirements.
 Details of the various plans to be required and offered, together with costings, are still awaited.
 Healthcare providers will also be interested to see the prescribed level of benefits that are mandated under the new scheme.